General elections in Bangladesh: Twelfth general election

 The twelfth general elections in Bangladesh were held on Sunday, January 7, 2024.
 The schedule was announced on November 15, 2023.
 According to the schedule, the last date for submission of nomination papers was November 30, and the date for scrutinizing them is December 1 to 4.
 The last date for withdrawal of candidature is December 17.
 Voting will take place three weeks later.
 It is mainly criticized at home and abroad as a one-sided election, in this election there was massive vote rigging, 27.15% voting was reported at 3 pm, but after 1 hour when the voting ended, it was reported that 41%, 13% votes in 1 hour, which is an example of rigging beyond imagination.
 Awami League won 222 seats, Jatiya Party 11, Workers Party 1, JSD 1, Kalyan Party 1 and independent candidates won 62 seats.
 The United States and the United Kingdom believe that the 12th parliamentary election in Bangladesh was not free and fair.

 Thirteenth general election

-The thirteenth general election in Bangladesh are scheduled to be held in February 2026.
+The thirteenth general election in Bangladesh wad held in February 2026.